theuslinor/SpringBoot_Challenge02_JavaBucks/README.md

 >  Get All, returns all items in the order list, from newest to oldest.
 >  You can also filter by status, setting the status as a parameter and in UPPERCASE, for example:
+> + NOTE: The available statuses are: SENT, CONFIRMED, CANCELED, DELIVERED.

  ![image](https://github.com/theuslinor/SpringBoot_Challenge02_JavaBucks/assets/131717895/5d7fdc85-23a8-4da8-bc58-243e39d857ea)